Derek Ridgers

 Derek Ridgers (born 20 October 1950) is a British photographer known for his photography of music, film and club/street culture.
-He has photographed people including James Brown, the Spice Girls, Clint Eastwood and Johnny Depp, as well as politicians (Tony Blair), gangsters (Freddie Foreman), artists (Julian Schnabel), writers (Martin Amis), fashion designers (John Galliano) and sports people (Tiger Woods).
+He has photographed people including James Brown, the Spice Girls, Sinéad O' Connor, Clint Eastwood and Johnny Depp, as well as politicians (Tony Blair), gangsters (Freddie Foreman), artists (Julian Schnabel), writers (Martin Amis), fashion designers (John Galliano) and sports people (Tiger Woods).
 Ridgers has also photographed British social scenes such as skinhead, fetish, club, punk and New Romantic.

 He has worked for Time Out, The Sunday Telegraph, NME, The Face, Loaded, The Independent on Sunday, The Guardian, The Observer, The Sunday Times, The Independent, GQ, GQ Style, Melody Maker and Sounds.

 Early life

 Born in Chiswick, west London, Derek Ridgers trained as a graphic artist at Ealing School of Art between 1967 and 1971, where one of his fellow students was Freddie Mercury.
 Ridgers' love of music led him to attend many live events of the time, one of which was The 14 Hour Technicolour Dream.

 Following art school, Ridgers went into advertising, where he worked as an art director for ten years.
 One of his clients was a camera company and he picked up the product and gave it a try.
 When he parted with the agency he decided to take up photography.

 One of the first concerts at which he took photos was by Ron Wood, Eric Clapton and Pete Townshend at the Finsbury Park Rainbow, on 13 January 1973.